common-workflow-language/cwlviewer/README.md

 See the [docker-compose.yml](docker-compose.yml) file for details.

-If you don't want to use Docker Compose, you can do the equivalent manually with `docker`:
+If you don't want to use Docker Compose, you can do the equivalent manually with `docker` and the [commonworkflowlanguage/cwlviewer](https://hub.docker.com/r/commonworkflowlanguage/cwlviewer/builds/) docker image.

-    docker build -t cwlviewer .
-    docker run --name cwlviewer-mongo -p 27017:27017 -d mongo docker run --name cwlviewer -p 8080:8080 --link cwlviewer-mongo:mongo -d cwlviewer docker logs -f cwlviewer
+    docker run --name cwlviewer-mongo -p 27017:27017 -d mongo docker run --name cwlviewer -p 8080:8080 --link cwlviewer-mongo:mongo -d commonworkflowlanguage/cwlviewer docker logs -f cwlviewer

+If you have modified the source code, then you may want to build the docker image locally first:

+    docker build -t commonworkflowlanguage/cwlviewer .

 ## Requirement: MongoDB